 For thousands of years the marshes, swamps and low-lying islands of the lagoons at the extreme north of the Adriatic were real-estate that no one wanted.
 True, the Romans built the port town of Grado on a tiny island, but that was to support Aquileia, their garrison about ten miles inland.
 Aquileia was a crucial checkpoint controlling the traffic leaving the Italian peninsula to the northeast and, more importantly, a bulwark against potentially dangerous traffic dressed in bear-skins trying to get into Italy.

 Interest in the seemingly worthless bits and pieces of the northern lagoons was awakened, however, when the western Roman empire collapsed.
-It happened with alacrity—only a slightly dyslexic variation of the name of the first great barbarian invader, Alaric, who came pillaging in the year 401.
+It happened with alacrity — only a slightly dyslexic variation of the name of the first great barbarian invader, Alaric, who came pillaging in the year 401.
 Two years later, the Visigoths swarmed in, and a few decades later came the mother of all invasion metaphors, Attila the Hun.
-Then—we’re not nearly finished—came Theodoric the Ostrogoth in 489 and another wave of generic-brand Goths in 493.
+Then — we’re not nearly finished — came Theodoric the Ostrogoth in 489 and another wave of generic-brand Goths in 493.
 Finally, the last great invasion, that of the Longobards swept through the same territory in 568.
-By this time, as you might well imagine, farmers, fishermen, housewives—heck, even roughnecks who enjoyed a good fight once in a while—living along the main invasion route near the coast decided to move away.
-Some went west into the mountains and founded a series of hilltop communities which still exist today.
+By this time, as you might well imagine, farmers, fishermen, housewives — heck, even roughnecks who enjoyed a good fight once in a while — living along the main invasion route near the coast decided to move away.
+Some went west into the mountains and founded a series of hilltop communities that still exist today.
 Others turned east, bringing their survivor vitality to land which no one else wanted.
 Thus did a series of remarkable island cultures spring up in the lagoons; people simply trying to get out of the way and be left alone moved out into the marshes and log by log, brick by brick over the centuries painstakingly put together towns with names like Chioggia, Caorle and Venice.

 Venice, of course, did not just survive; it thrived, ultimately becoming la Serenissima, the Most Serene.
 Indeed, it is difficult to look at this unique waterborne jewel, this kaleidoscope of canals, bridges, spires, homes, princely palaces and museums, this great Medieval maritime republic, Crusader and China-explorer, this splendid bastion of art, architecture and music, at once a modern city and yet a reliquary of 1000 years of glory —difficult to look at it and think that it all started out as a bunch of refugees in mud hovels.
 One thinks: If Venice, why not Mars?
 It couldn’t be much harder.